orstavik/JoiComponents/book/chapter8_layout/Mixin_LayoutReactionAttributes.md

    no regard to other global processing functions such as `styleCallback(...)`.
    The app performance would likely benefit from processing style first, before calculating layout.

+5. Whenever a `_layout-width` attribute is changed, this can invoke an `attributeChangedCallback(...)` immediately.
+This `attributeChangedCallback(...)` can alter the DOM in such a way as to add or remove an element which also should react to `_layout-width` properties.
+These element's style *will* be processed until the next animation frame, thus neither be styled nor trigger callbacks until later.
+   If these elements were *contained* within the element currently being processed, it is likely that the developer would assume and appreciate if these inner elements were included.
+If these changes to the CSSOM were not contained in the current element, then these changes are likely bad and should cause an error during development.
+Exactly parallel to the `styleCallback(...)` requirements.

 ## References